Foreign Object in the Nose

-Your child had a foreign object removed from their nose.
-In most cases, once the object is removed, swelling goes away and the breathing through the nose becomes normal within a day.
+You or your child has a foreign object in the nose.
+It may have been removed today by the healthcare team In most cases, once the object is removed, swelling goes away and the breathing through the nose becomes normal within a day.
 In some cases, an object in the nose may lead to an infection that needs treatment.
+If the healthcare team was not able to remove the object today, you may be referred to an ear, nose, and throat specialist (ENT, or otolaryngologist ) for follow-up care.

 If prescription medicines were given, use these as directed.